javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 2. The numeric conversion happens when we subtract objects or apply mathematical functions.
 For instance, `Date` objects (to be covered in the chapter <info:date>) can be subtracted, and the result of `date1 - date2` is the time difference between two dates.
 3. As for the string conversion -- it usually happens when we output an object like `alert(obj)` and in similar contexts.

-## ToPrimitive

 We can fine-tune string and numeric conversion, using special object methods.

-There are three variants of type conversion, so-called "hints", described in the [specification](https://tc39.github.io/ecma262/#sec-toprimitive):
+There are three variants of type conversion, that happen in various situations.

+They're called "hints", as described in the [specification](https://tc39.github.io/ecma262/#sec-toprimitive):

 `"string"`
 : For an object-to-string conversion, when we're doing an operation on an object that expects a string, like `alert`: